Volunteer Information

 Finding Inspiration in Every Turn

 Volunteering is great– it’s how many people get into the sport!
 You’ll have the opportunity to meet some good people and see some amazing scenery, especially if you go to a remote aid station.
 The foremost priority that a volunteer be concerned with is safety – both yours and the racers.
 We also want you to have a lot of fun!
 We try and make the experience as simple as possible for volunteers but do expect to bring some of your own food and gear.
 Depending on what your role is, you may need to be comfortable in the wild.
 Even if you are going to be at a front-country post, you should still have some basic gear to keep you warm and dry.
 We never send volunteers out alone so, if you come by yourself, you will be paired with someone.
 After you have your assignment, you may be required to head out straight away.
-All volunteers will be invited to our volunteer orientation, get a volunteer handbook, a t-shirt, swag bag and an amazing experience!
+All volunteers will be invited to our volunteer orientation, get a volunteer handbook, and an amazing experience!

 There are many roles that volunteers play and here are some of the things you may be doing, depending on what you sign up for: